Summer’s here, but it may not be the summer we planned. Out: big parties, rowdy beer gardens. In: Picnics and road trips.

 Pennsylvania has long been awash with great beer, with more than 400 craft breweries in the commonwealth, which produced 3.6 million barrels of beer in 2019, according to the Brewers Association.
 And now, we can finally visit some of them again.

-We’ve rounded up a dozen Pa. breweries that you can make a day trip out of visiting, whether that means some outdoor dining and drinking, or just a quick trip for some curbside pickup.
+Here are a dozen Pa. breweries that you can make a day trip out of visiting, whether that means some outdoor dining and drinking, or just a quick trip for some curbside pickup.
 Check out the list below:

 Pro tip: Valley Forge National Historical Park is about a 10-minute drive away, so you could plan for a hike before your visit.